gleeblezoid/Diceroller/README.md

 - Currently only allows a single type of polyhedral in a given pool
 - Do not yet have a means of defining non-numeric dice (FATE/EoE)
 - No logging function yet
+- Make rolling repeatedly easier than it currently is